IthacaResearch/ithacaresearch.github.io/_posts/2020-12-05-Market-State-Decoder-Defensive.md

 excerpt_separator:  <!--more-->
 ---

-> _There is nothing permanent except change_ - Heraclitus

 This strategy evaluates the "state" in which each portfolio asset is in, and invests in the assets with the best upside outlook.
 The "state" of an asset is a quantity determined from several parameters specific to each security, as: volatility, volumes, short and long term trends, correlations with other assets.
 Once the states have been determined, the portfolio is allocated to the securities with the highest state-wise rank.